arl/dirtree/README.md

 ========

-Dirtree recursively walks a directory structure and prints one line per file, plus additional information such as size, permissions, CRC-32 hash of files content, etc. Its output makes it super handy to be used as golden file, when testing functions which outcome is to create a directory structure with some files in it.
+Dirtree recursively walks a directory structure and prints one line per file, plus additional information such as file size, permissions, a hash of file content, etc. which is very useful to see at a glance the differences between 2 directories.
+The main use case is using Dirtree output as golden file when testing functions which outcome is to create files and/or directory structures.

 ```go
 ls, err := dirtree.Print(root, dirtree.ModeAll)